apmyp1990/dorfkalender-to-ics/Readme.md

 # Dorf-Kalender with ICS-Download

 ### History
 Every year we get a handout with the upcoming events.
-So I had the idea to provide the events as an ics-file for persons who want to include them in their smartphone aclendar.
+So I had the idea to provide the events as an ics-file for persons who want to include them in their smartphone calendar.
-Our vilalge has a very simple homepage maintained by an aged volunteer, which means it have to be as simple as possible - one file pushed to the server and it works.
+Our village has a very simple homepage maintained by an aged volunteer, which means it have to be as simple as possible - one file pushed to the server and it works.

 ### Description
 Simple and minimalistic calendar list in a single file, for easy including in given HTML-based homepages.
-It uses VUE3 int the background.
+It uses VUE3 in the background.

 ### How to use
 Just include the `index.html` in your homepage setup.
 You are free to rename the file.